The Context of Supernatural In The Bible Pt.2

 Ritual Purity in the New Covenant

-Some may wonder if Christians are supposed to be eating kosher, and following rules about bodily fluids and circumcision.
-Ritual purity laws are not like moral purity since they don’t involve behavior, and therefore breaking them is not punishable by execution.
+Some may wonder if Christians are supposed to be eating kosher and following rules about bodily fluids and circumcision.
+Ritual purity laws differ from moral purity in that they don’t involve behavior; therefore, breaking them is not punishable by execution.
 These laws were designed to set the Israelites apart, and they were never given to Gentiles.
-Paul had also to say about not enforcing these laws in the OT, and even Jesus said some things.
-Let’s take a deeper look at why they existed in the first place if new covenant Gentiles don’t have to follow them.
+Paul had a lot to say about not enforcing these laws in the New Testament, and even Jesus said some things to that effect.
+Let’s take a deeper look at why they existed in the first place and whether new covenant Gentiles are exempt from following them.
 What were they pointing to?

 Continue reading